mjoras/trone/draft-thoji-scone-trone-protocol.md

 transport parameter ({{iana-tp}}).

-## TRONE Version {#iana-version}
+## TRONE Versions {#iana-version}

-This document registers the following entry to the "QUIC Versions" registry maintained at <https://www.iana.org/assignments/quic>, following the guidance from {{Section 22.2 of QUIC}}.
+This document registers the following entries to the "QUIC Versions" registry maintained at <https://www.iana.org/assignments/quic>, following the guidance from {{Section 22.2 of QUIC}}.

 Value:
-: 0xTBD
+: 0xTRONE1

 Status:
 : permanent